spotify/helios/README.md

 Most probably the [User Manual](https://github.com/spotify/helios/wiki/Helios-User-Manual) is what you're looking for.

-If you're looking for how to build, install and run Helios, keep reading.
+If you're looking for how to download, build, install and run Helios, keep reading.

 Prerequisities
 --------------